Curvature estimates and sheeting theorems for weakly stable CMC hypersurfaces: Proof of Theorem

-for all $x \in \Sigma_{j}\cap B_{9}$, where $|\cdot|$ stands for the length in $\RR^{n+1}$. \end{prop} We briefly explain the idea of the proof.
-The conclusion is non-trivial only when we are in the second alternative of the partial sheeting result from \cite{BW:stableCMC} that is recalled in Theorem \ref{theo:sheeting-away-from-pt}, Appendix \ref{appendixBW}.
-This second alternative gives that, away from a point, $\Sigma_{j}$ is converging smoothly (with sheeting) to a hyperplane with multiplicity.
-Thus, there is some $y$ and $\delta>0$ small so that the conclusion holds outside of $B_{\delta}(y)$.
 The strategy of the proof is to pick the \emph{smallest} ball $B_{\delta_{j}}(z_{j})$ so that the conclusion for $\Sigma_{j}$ holds outside of the ball.
 The claim will follow if we can prove that actually $\delta_{j}=0$, so we will assume that $\delta_{j}>0$.
-Rescale $\Sigma_{j}$ to $\hat\Sigma_{j}$ so that the ball $B_{\delta_{j}}(z_{j})$ becomes $B_{1}(0)$ (outside of which the smoothness and \emph{scale invariant} curvature estimates hold).
+Rescale $\Sigma_{j}$ to $\hat\Sigma_{j}$ so that the ball $B_{\delta_{j}}(z_{j})$ becomes $B_{1}(0)$ (outside of which, the smoothness and \emph{scale invariant} curvature estimates hold).
 We can pass $\hat\Sigma_{j}$ to the limit, which inherits the curvature estimates (and smoothness) outside of $B_{1}(0)$.
 By Proposition \ref{prop:bernstein-all-dim}, the limit is a union of hyperplanes (note that here we have transferred the flatness estimates contained in the partial sheeting result to the smaller scale, as pointed out in Remark \ref{rema:transfer}).
 Now, the partial sheeting result (applied to $\hat\Sigma_{j}$) implies, as above, that the convergence of $\hat\Sigma_{j}$ to the limit occurs smoothly away from a single point.
 This contradicts our choice of $B_{\delta_{j}}(z_{j})$, since for $j$ large, we could take a smaller ball around the point where sheeting fails in the rescaled picture.
 This will contradict the assumption that $\delta_{j}>0$, and will complete the proof. \begin{proof}[Proof of Proposition \ref{prop:curv-est-sheeting-all-dim}]Clearly, it suffices to assume that $\eta < \sqrt{n-1}$.
 If the the first case of the conclusion of Theorem~\ref{theo:sheeting-away-from-pt} holds for every $\Sigma_{j}$ large enough, then the curvature estimate is true with $z_j=0$ (and the conclusion of Theorem \ref{theo:main-weakly-st-sheeting} is valid, so there is nothing further to prove).
 So we may assume (by the second case of the conclusion of Theorem~\ref{theo:sheeting-away-from-pt}) that there is a point $y \in B_{5}(0) \cap \{x^{n+1} = 0\}$ such that $\Sigma_{j}$ are sheeting away from $y$, i.e. for any $r>0$, $\Sigma_{j}\cap (B_{9}(0) \setminus B_{r}(y) )$ is smooth for $j$ sufficiently large and

 as $j\to\infty$.
 We will subsequently replace $\Sigma_{j}$ by $\Sigma_{j}\cap B_{9}(0)$ (to avoid any irrelevant issues with the behavior of $\Sigma_{j}$ near its boundary).

 For $z \in B_{6}(0)$, we define